-Paul: Nominated for British Masters Athlete of the Year by Athletics Weekly.
+Paul: Voted British Masters Athlete of the Year by Athletics Weekly.
 2019

 - A former Qualified UK Athletics coach of 20 years.